sjtalkar/milestone2_waterwells_deepnote/doc/assets/soils.md

 ## How to download?
 The `SoilsDataset` class in the `/lib/soils.py` custom library is designed to load the soil survey data and geospatial information from the local `/assets/inputs/soils/` folder.
-If files are not found the data automatically are downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we store the required data, we extracted and prepackaged.
+If files are not found the data automatically are downloaded from an AWS S3 bucket (which is publicly available) where we store the  required data, we extracted and prepackaged.
 Also, the survey data in the raw dataset are stored in a Microsoft Access database, making it difficult to automate the loading of the data.
-To ease reproducibility, we thus provide in the GitHub repository the data used in this analysis.
+To ease reproducibility, we thus provide in the S3 bucket the data used in this analysis.
 Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

 The raw dataset file __wss_gsmsoil_CA_\[2016-10-13\].zip__ can be downloaded from [the U.S. General Soil Map (STATSGO2) by state](https://nrcs.app.box.com/v/soils).
 It contains both: